getgrit/stdlib/.grit/patterns/go/channel_guarded_with_mutex.md

 title: Avoid mutexes on channels
 ---

-Detected a channel guarded with a `mutex`.
+Detect a channel guarded with a `mutex`.
 Channels already have an internal `mutex`, so this is unnecessary.
-Remove the mutex.

 ### references